Best Screen Studio Alternative 2026

 What is the best affordable alternative to Screen Studio in 2026?

 ScreenBuddy is the most affordable Screen Studio alternative at $29.99 one-time.
-Screen Studio now charges $29/month, $108/year, or $229 for a one-time license.
+Screen Studio charges $29/month or $108/year.
 Both apps offer auto-zoom for macOS screen recordings, but ScreenBuddy also includes 18+ gradient backgrounds, annotation tools, and GIF export.

 How much does Screen Studio cost in 2026?